AntoBB/Cheap-wind-station-SIM900-ATmega328/README.md

 # Cheap-wind-station-SIM900-ATmega328
-A cheap remote wind station that sends 3G data to a php page.
-The station is self powered.
+A cheap remote wind station that sends data sensors to a php page on mobile data connection (3G-4G).
+The station is powered by solar energy.

 ![Alt Text](https://i.postimg.cc/Hk6597Xc/anemometer.gif)